jotaelesalinas/php-mapreduce/README.md

 ## Usage

-A very simple example were we have a CSV with the full list of orders in our online shop and we want to know the average order value.
+A very simple example were we have a CSV with the full order history of an hypothetical online shop and we want to know the average order value.

 ``` php